The William and Argye Hillis Scholars in Biomedical Science Program

-Some of the inaugural group of Hillis Scholars
+A portion of the inaugural class of Hillis Scholars

 The William and Argye Hillis Scholars in Biomedical Science Program, created by the Baylor College of Arts & Sciences, includes the following key features:

-Mentorship, scholarship and resources for select undergraduates in biomedical sciences
+Mentorship, scholarship and resources for select undergraduates on the Pre-Medical track

 *Undergraduate students are selected to receive scholarship support for as long as they are participating in the program -- with a maximum participation period of four years.

-*Student interest in biomedical research is cultivated through hands-on research opportunities and mentoring by faculty, who help guide students into excellent internships and summer research programs.
+*Student interest in biomedical research and clinical practice is cultivated through hands-on research opportunities, shadowing opportunities, and mentoring by faculty who help guide students into excellent internships and summer research programs.

 *Applications are encouraged from and preference considered for those Baylor applicants who have financial need, or who are first-generation college students.

 *Students are integrated into a scholarly community and have opportunities to enjoy enriched mentorship from Baylor faculty, as well as interaction with guest speakers and fellow Hillis Scholars.
-The goal is for students to learn clinical and bench research strategies, library systems and other research techniques that will support clinical and biomedical research projects.
+The goal is for students to learn clinical and bench research strategies, foster community among Hillis Scholars, and gain wisdom from distinguished physicians and Baylor faculty.